 The Future Of Leadership newsletter explores the intersection of leadership, business building and psychology.
-Keen to get to a better understanding of the circa 1,000 individuals who read it each month, in April 2021 I sent out a short survey.
-Forty six people very kindly responded.
+Keen to get to a better understanding of the 1,000+ individuals who read it each month, in April 2021 I sent out a short survey.
+Forty six people kindly responded.
 Here’s what I discovered about my readers and the future of leadership!

 Please note that, based on the sample size, these findings are not statistically significant, but do hopefully provide some interesting anecdotes about what the future of leadership looks like.

 1. Professionally, what one category do you predominantly fall into?

 Takeaway: healthy readership split between startup entrepreneurs and high-growth technology-types (one third), corporate readers (one third), plus a range of other backgrounds (one third).

 2. Which themes and topics interest you most?

 Takeaway: general interest across all themes and topics.
 More people than in any other category stated that they were not interested in Diversity & Inclusion.
 Interestingly, when these results were compared by gender, it was all men who said they weren’t interested.
 We’ve got some serious work to do here, chaps!

 3. Which types of content interest you most?

 Takeaway: general interest across a range of content.
 You’re less interested in podcasts, so I’ll include just one recommendation from now on.

 4. What is it about the newsletter you most enjoy?